 Hyperflexion is the most common mechanism for an isolated PCL injury typically from a direct blow to the proximal tibia with the knee in flexion (eg, from a fall on to a flexed knee or where the proximal tibia hits the dashboard in an accident).

-See also separate Knee Assessment article.
+See also separate Knee Pain article.

 Associated injuries include ACL and collateral ligament injury (knee dislocation) and tibial plateau rim fractures.
 Any assessment should consider these.